cojohn/node_klout/README.md

 # node_klout

 Simple wrapper for the Klout API.
-Users is an array.
-The constructor supports passing XML, but I haven't implemented that yet.
-Like the API, users is always an array.

 To run the tests, edit `./test/test.js`, replacing YOUR_KEY with your application's API key, then:

 ```
-node test/test
+API_KEY=<your Klout API key> node test/test
 ```

 ## Version v2